faijaonjila/faijaonjila/README.md

-remote ratio: The overall amount of work done remotely company location: The country of the employer's main office or contracting branch company size: The median number of people that worked for the company during the year
+remote ratio: The overall amount of work done remotely company location: The country of the employer's main office or contracting branch company size: The median number of people that worked for the company during the year The purpose of this repository is to learn data science skills with the help of R.